General cancer organisations

 Phone: 01628 890199

 Organisation that provides information about many women's health issues.
-Can give personalised advice on menopause problems and hormone replacement therapy.
-Professional counselling available.
+For a minimum donation of £10 to cover costs, they can give personalised email advice about your reproductive, gynaecological or sexual health.
 Produces booklets on a range of subjects including hormone replacement therapy, menopause, hysterectomy and ovarian cysts.

 A national charity providing specialist units, support, education and information for teenagers with cancer and their families.
 The TCT also funds research into young people's cancers.
 It holds annual conferences for teenagers with cancer and the health professionals who look after them.